BLCM/bl3hotfixes/README.md

   users were receiving the event.
 * **2023-09-29**: Hotfixes for the final Loot the Universe Remix event were fixed for EGS users.
+* **2023-10-05**: Disabled the "Loot the Universe Remix" hotfixes, since the event is now over.